-Each of these three approaches will be treated as a sub-section of section 9.3.
+Each of these three approaches will be treated as a sub-section of section 3 of this chapter.

-In particular, the overall aggregation criteria section will consider the more general and global economic assessment based on the efficiency criterion which generally speaking compares the value of resource used with the value of resources produced in a process.
-This general principle can take the form of the net benefits maximization if considered in a static context, or be based on the net present value (NPV) in an intertemporal framework.
+In particular, the overall aggregation criteria section will consider the more general and global economic assessment based on the efficiency criterion which, generally speaking, compares the value of resources used with the value of resources produced in a process.
+This general principle can take the form of the net benefits maximization either in a static context or in a dynamic/intertemporal setting, the latter taking the form of the net present value (NPV).
 It aims to strike a balance between costs and benefits and to evaluate if a project (measure or policy) provides a net social benefit.
-In this part, the cost-benefit analysis (CBA) will be explored as a method to assess in a more complete vision costs and benefits; different levels of completeness of the components will be described in order to examine how to deal with incomplete and/or unreliable economic estimates.
+In this part, the cost-benefit analysis (CBA) will be explored as a method to provide such comparison of costs and benefits; different levels of completeness of the components will be described in order to examine how to deal with incomplete and/or unreliable economic estimates.